ECONOMICS - TAH 3028 (916) 278-6223

 Advising - To make an appointment come to TAH 3028.

 Advising begins the 2nd week of the semester.
-Please watch this short video on how to select your major courses.

 If for some reason you have to withdraw this semester - please read the instructions for withdrawing and deadlines for refunds here.

 Student position for Program and Operations Planning Group in Customer and Community Services Business Unit.
 Full job description can be accessed through smud.org